Reborn to Master the Blade: From Hero-King to Extraordinary Squire: Anime

 A two-episode mini anime adaptation of the series was announced on October 31, 2020.
 The first episode was streamed on November 7, 2020, on Comic Fire's official Twitter account, followed by the second episode on November 14.

 On November 29, 2021, a new anime adaptation was announced.
 It was later revealed to be a television series produced by Studio Comet.
 The series is directed by Naoyuki Kuzuya, with scripts written by Mitsutaka Hirota, character designs handled by Reiichirō Ōfuji, and music composed by Kenta Higashiohji.
-It premiered on January 10, 2023, on TV Tokyo and other networks.
+It aired from January 10 to March 28, 2023, on TV Tokyo and other networks.
 The opening theme song is "Day1" by Auo featuring Win Morisaki, while the ending theme song is "Self Hug Big Love" (セルフハグ・ビッグラヴ) by Yui Nishio.
-Crunchyroll licensed the series outside of Asia.
-Muse Communication licensed the series in South and Southeast Asia.
+Crunchyroll streamed the series worldwide outside of Asia.
+Muse Communication licensed the series in Asia-Pacific.

+Game

+Reborn to Master the Blade: Bravery Road is a browser game released in early 2023 on the G123 platform in multiple languages.
+The game was based on the light novel series Reborn to Master the Blade: From Hero-King to Extraordinary Squire.